Skip to main content

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-Two randomized, double-blind, placebo-controlled, multicenter trials (OLYMPIA 1 and OLYMPIA 2) evaluated the safety of NEMLUVIO in adult subjects with prurigo nodularis.
+The safety of NEMLUVIO in adult subjects with prurigo nodularis was evaluated in two randomized, doubleblind, placebo-controlled, multicenter trials (OLYMPIA 1 and OLYMPIA 2).
 Subjects were treated for up to 24 weeks in OLYMPIA 1 and up to 16 weeks in OLYMPIA 2.
-In these 2 trials, 370 subjects were treated with subcutaneous injections of NEMLUVIO, and 186 subjects received placebo injections [see Clinical Studies (14)].
+In these 2 trials, 370 subjects were treated with subcutaneous injections of NEMLUVIO, and 186 subjects received placebo [see Clinical Studies (14.1)].

-Subjects weighing less than 90 kg in the NEMLUVIO group received NEMLUVIO 60 mg or placebo at Week 0, followed by 30 mg injections every 4 weeks.
-Subjects weighing 90 kg or more in the NEMLUVIO group received NEMLUVIO 60 mg or placebo at Week 0 and every 4 weeks.
+Subjects weighing less than 90 kg in the NEMLUVIO group received an initial NEMLUVIO dose of 60 mg or placebo at Week 0, followed by a NEMLUVIO dose of 30 mg or placebo every 4 weeks.
+Subjects weighing 90 kg or more in the NEMLUVIO group received an initial NEMLUVIO dose of 60 mg or placebo at Week 0 followed by a NEMLUVIO dose of 60 mg or placebo every 4 weeks.

-During the treatment period in NEMLUVIO trials (OLYMPIA 1 and OLYMPIA 2), the proportion of subjects who discontinued treatment because of adverse reactions was 4% in NEMLUVIO group versus 3% in the placebo group.
+During the treatment period in Trials OLYMPIA 1 and OLYMPIA 2, the proportion of subjects who discontinued treatment because of adverse reactions was 4% in the NEMLUVIO group versus 3% in the placebo group.
 Table 1 summarizes the adverse reactions that occurred at a rate of at least 1% in the NEMLUVIO group, and for which the rate exceeds the rate in the placebo group through Week 16.

 Table 1: Adverse Reactions Occurring in ≥1% of Adult Subjects with Prurigo Nodularis in the NEMLUVIO Group and Greater than Placebo in the OLYMPIA 1 and OLYMPIA 2 Trials through Week 16.